ElementAstro/atom-docs/src/content/docs/en/function/god.md

 ---
-title: God.hpp Documentation
+title: God of Code
-description: Detailed documentation for the god.hpp file in the atom::meta namespace, including utility functions, type aliases, type traits, and usage examples for type casting, memory alignment, bit manipulation, and type checking.
+description: Detailed for the god.hpp file in the atom::meta namespace, including utility functions, type aliases, type traits, and usage examples for type casting, memory alignment, bit manipulation, and type checking.
 ---

-# God.hpp Documentation

-## Overview

-The `god.hpp` file is part of the `atom::meta` namespace and provides a collection of utility functions and type traits.
-These utilities are designed to assist with common programming tasks such as type casting, memory alignment, bit manipulation, and type checking.

 ## Table of Contents